-I was born and down in Alabama On a farm way back up in the I was so ragged that folks to call me Patches Papa used to me about it Cause deep inside he was hurt Cause he'd all he could
+I was born and raised down in On a way back up in the woods I was so ragged folks used to call me Patches used to tease me about it Cause deep down he was hurt he'd done all he could

-My was a great old man I can see him with a in his hands, see Education he had He did when the times got bad The little money from the crops he Barely paid the bills we
+My papa was a old man I can see him a shovel in his hands, see Education he had He did wonders the times got bad The little money from the he raised Barely paid the bills we

-For, life had kick him down to the When he to get up Life would him back down One day Papa me to his dyin' bed Put his hands on my And in his tears he
+For, life had kick him to the ground he tried to get up Life would kick him down One day Papa me to his dyin' bed Put his hands on my And in his tears he

 He said, I'm on you, son To the family through My son, all left up to you

-Two days later passed away, and I a man that day So I told I was gonna quit school, but She said that was strictest rule
+Two days later passed away, and I became a man day So I told I was gonna quit school, but She said that was Daddy's strictest

-So every mornin' I went to school I fed the chickens and I chopped too Sometimes I that I couldn't go on I wanted to leave, just run away from But I would remember my daddy said With tears in his eyes on his bed
+So every mornin' 'fore I to school I fed the chickens and I wood too I felt that I couldn't go on I wanted to leave, run away from home But I would remember what my daddy With in his eyes on his dyin' bed

-He said, I'm on you, son I to do my best up to you to do the rest
+He said, I'm on you, son I tried to do my It's up to you to do the

-Then one day a strong came And all the crops away And at the age of 13 I I was carryin' the of the world on my shoulders And you know, knew I was goin' through, 'cause
+Then one day a strong came And all the crops away And at the age of 13 I I was the weight of the Whole world on my And you know, knew What I was goin' through,

-Every day I had to the fields Cause the only way we got our meals You see, I was the of the family And else depended on me night I heard my Mama pray Lord, give him the to face another day
+Every day I had to the fields Cause the only way we got our meals You see, I was the oldest of the And else depended on me night I heard my Mama pray Lord, him the strength to face another day

-So years have passed and all the kids are The angels Mama to a brand new home knows, people, I shedded tears But my daddy's kept me through the years
+So years have passed and all the kids are The angels took Mama to a new home Lord knows, people, I shedded But my voice kept me through the years

 Sing, Patches, I'm on you, son To pull the through My son, it's all up to you

-Oh, I can still hear Papa's sayin' Patches, I'm on you, son tried to do my best It's up to you to do the
+Oh, I can still hear voice sayin' Patches, I'm on you, son I've to do my best It's up to you to do the

 I can still hear Papa, he said